 (Editor’s note: We’ve broken up the original “No deal, no problem” post into two parts so it will load faster.
 This post includes Spain and other expat centers.
-Prime Minister Boris Johnson said he would decide on 15 October whether British officials would end treaty negotiations with the European Union.
-He didn’t.
-But Johnson warned the British people to “prepare for a no-deal Brexit.”
 You can see Pt.
 1 here.)

-CliffsNotes Version: Luxembourg is a constitutive system.
-British nationals legally residing in Luxembourg before the end of 2020 can apply for a new residency card, and will have until the end June 2021 to do it.
-Current residency permits are still valid until June 2021.
+CliffsNotes Version: (Updated) Luxembourg is a constitutive system.
+British nationals legally residing in Luxembourg before the end of 2020 can apply for a new residency card, and will have until 31 December to do it after Luxembourgish officials extended the compliance period.
+Current residency permits are still valid.

-The Whole Story: Brits in Luxembourg have to reapply for their residence status if they want to maintain their rights under the Brexit withdrawal agreement once the UK has left the EU.
-Luxemburgish officials previously said Brits wouldn’t have to apply for biometric residency cards, but now are requiring them to reapply by 30 June 2021.
+Brits in Luxembourg have to reapply for their residence status if they want to maintain their rights under the Brexit withdrawal agreement once the UK has left the EU.
+You can do that here.
+Luxembuorgish officials previously said Brits wouldn’t have to apply for biometric residency cards, but now are requiring them to reapply by 31 December.

 CliffsNotes Version: Malta is a constitutive system.

 With its strong ties to the UK, Malta acted quickly and generously to assure Brits of their right to remain before the withdrawal agreement.
-But now that it’s in effect, Maltese officials are keeping their cards close to their vests as they negotiate.
+But now that it’s in effect, Maltese officials are suddenly less generous.

 The Whole Story: